 On March 21, 1913, María Fayad embarked for New York from Veracruz on the Morro Castle.
 José Ramón and 4 of his younger siblings came.
 José Ramón was 10 years old, and he stayed in the US since.

-Huge forces were transforming the entertainment industry.
-Since the early 1900s theaters were splitting time between live performances and movies, and the tradition of the wandering Vaudevillians was already starting to wane.
+Scibilia's Land of Tango was winding down as Dreamy Spain was ramping up.
+Huge forces were transforming the entertainment industry, the theaters were splitting time between live performances and movies, and the tradition of the wandering Vaudevillians was starting to wane.

-Land of Joy was larger than its predecessors, more than 20 people were part of the troupe.
-That first week, Scibilia presented a second revue called “Cubanola” alongside Land of Joy, but this soon fizzled.
-In August, the show went to the Majestic in Harrisburg, PA; the Rajah in Reading, PA; and the Poli in Bridgeport, CT.
+The name of the new revue was a homage to Quinito Valverde's homonymous revue that played in New York in 1917.
+Land of Joy was larger than any of its predecessors, more than 20 people were part of the troupe.
+Scibilia was bundling a few acts into a single revue to supplant the regular bill of acts.
+Scibilia had a second revue called "Flashes of the Great White Way" also touring the Northeast at the time, they were in Scranton the previous month too.
+The idea of a "super revue" had been tried before by the Shubert vaudeville circuit to mixed results, Scibilia was trying it in Keith's circuit this season.
+That first week he also presented a second revue called “Cubanola” alongside Land of Joy, but this act soon fizzled.
+In August, the Land of Joy went to the Majestic in Harrisburg, PA; the Rajah in Reading, PA; and the Poli in Bridgeport, CT.

 1. Santiago Reachi went to Mexico to help Pancho Villa escape prison in Christmas 1912, and then returned to the US in 1915.
 He became a very successful salesman, and later, as a publicist, he helped launch the career of Cantinflas, the legendary Mexican comic actor.
 Santiago became one of the most powerful men in the Mexican film business in the 1940s with his POSA Films.
 He later wrote a book about his life stories, in which he claimed that his brother Manuel taught Valentino to dance.